 CPF is a great retirement program, and in fact, Singapore was recently ranked as having the top Asian retirement system for the fourth consecutive year in the Melbourne Mercer Global Pension Index.
 However, CPF is designed to provide a foundation for Singaporeans’ retirement, and to then be paired with personal savings.

-But, particularly for individuals with salaries above S$100,000 per year and commensurate lifestyles, CPF alone is likely not sufficient if those individuals want to maintain a similar quality of life to which they were accustomed during their working years.
+For individuals with salaries above S$100,000 per year and commensurate lifestyles, CPF alone is likely not sufficient to maintain a similar quality of life to which they were accustomed during their working years.